Connecting UMD’s Do Good Campus and Expanding Its Opportunities

 - Lindsey May is the associate dean of academic affairs and strategic initiatives in the School of Architecture, Planning and Preservation, where she oversees initiatives and works closely with program directors to plan and manage undergraduate and graduate curriculum.
 She was one of six architects to win the 2021 Architectural League Prize for Young Architects + Designers.

-- Erin McClure is the assistant dean for diversity and chief of staff in the School of Public Health, where she oversees operations and partnerships, building on strengths, implementing best practices and supporting the school and university in enacting their equity and inclusion values and mission.
-McClure is a skilled intergroup dialogue facilitator, accomplished in supporting leaders in difficult conversations around issues of equity and justice.
+- Erin McClure is the assistant dean and chief of staff in the School of Public Health, where she oversees operations and partnerships, building on strengths, implementing best practices and supporting the school and university in enacting their belonging and community values through leadership and community engagement.
+McClure is a skilled coach and facilitator, accomplished in developing the leader within and supporting crucial conversations to improve engagement and advance public health goods.

-- Kristopher Oliveira serves as the director of the LGBTQ+ Equity Center at the Office of Diversity and Inclusion.
-In this role, he leads as a campus and community consultant to improve the experiences of Queer and Trans people on campus, and provides leadership and strategic direction for the Equity Center team.
-As a sociologist, his scholarship and teaching centers education, gender and sexuality, race and ethnicity, qualitative research methods, institutional ethnography, and mixed/multi-methodologies.
-Kristopher's research projects have highlighted the emancipatory potential of Queer and Trans (QT) resource centers at colleges and universities, and the experiences of Black and Queer higher education professionals.
+- Kristopher Oliveira serves as the director of the LGBTQ+ Equity Center - an entity of Belonging & Community at UMD.
+In this role, he leads as a campus and community consultant to improve the experiences of LGBTQ+ people on campus through research and data-driven praxis, and provides leadership and strategic direction for the Equity Center team.

 - Allynn Powell is the director of the University Career Center and the President’s Promise.
 Designed to support students through each stage of their career development, the center offers an array of resources, services and programs that empower students to pursue their ambitions and navigate a meaningful career journey.